Macon Mall: Renovation and demolition (2011)

-Continued decline (2012-2021)
+Continued decline (2012–2021)

 Burlington Coat Factory confirmed that it would move into the upper level of the former Sears in 2015.
 In October 2015, Burlington Coat Factory opened in the top level of the former Sears as Burlington.
 On Friday, March 17, 2017, JCPenney announced that its store would be closing as part of a plan to close 138 stores nationwide.
 The store closed on Monday, July 31, 2017.
 Meanwhile, as of 2018 vacancies continue to increase with stores like Marks & Morgan Jewelers and Men's Wearhouse & Tux, closing as well as the food court steadily emptying out.
+Several stores would also close in 2019, including Foot Locker and FootAction, which left for a nearby shopping center called Summit at the Mall.
 On January 6, 2020, it was announced that Macy's would be closing in March 2020 as part of a plan to close 125 stores nationwide which would leave Burlington as the only anchor store left.